elastic/ecs/rfcs/text/0000-fileorigin-fields.md

 -- | -- | --
-file.origin_referrer_url | keyword | The URL of the webpage that linked to the file. file.origin_url | keyword | The URL where the file is hosted. process.origin_referrer_url | keyword | The URL of the webpage that linked to the file. process.origin_url | keyword | The URL where the file is hosted. process.zone_identifier | short | Numerical identifier that indicates the security zone of a file's origin.
+file.origin_referrer_url | keyword | The URL of the webpage that linked to the file. file.origin_url | keyword | The URL where the file is hosted. file.zone_identifier | short | Numerical identifier that indicates the security zone of a file's origin. process.origin_referrer_url | keyword | The URL of the webpage that linked to the file. process.origin_url | keyword | The URL where the file is hosted. process.zone_identifier | short | Numerical identifier that indicates the security zone of a file's origin.